ska-telescope/developer.skatelescope.org/src/explanation/branching-policy.rst

 There are some considerations with Feature Branching:

 * continually branching and merging is an overhead for small teams and very short work packages where there is a high prevalence of one-commit to one-merge-request
-* branching requires discipline in that they should be short lived and developers need to remember to delete them after use
+* Discipline Required: Branches should be short-lived, and developers need to remember to delete them after use.
 * stale and orphaned branches can pollute the repository
-* developers must resolve merge conflicts with main before pushing changes, so there can be a race to merge to avoid these issues
+* Merge Conflicts: Developers must resolve merge conflicts with main before pushing changes, which can lead to a race to merge and avoid issues.

 Long-lived release branches
 +++++++++++++++++++++++++++